How to get a wheelchair

 If your clinical needs change before the end of the budget, you may feel your wheelchair is no longer suitable.

-Ask your local wheelchair service if you’d be eligible for a reassessment before the budget ends.
+Ask your local wheelchair service if you would be eligible for a reassessment before the budget ends.

 Needs assessment

-If you're getting a wheelchair, you can ask your local authority if you’re eligible for any:
+You can ask your local authority if you are eligible for any:

 - practical support